Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: Introduction

 \section{Introduction}

-The topic of this paper is the weak convergence of stochastic integrals on Skorokhod space with respect to Skorokhod's J1 and M1 topologies.
-Throughout, the integrals are understood in the sense of It{\^o} and we are interested in a limit theory that stays faithful to this.
+The topic of this paper is the weak convergence of stochastic integrals on Skorokhod space with respect to Skorokhod's $J_1$ and $M_1$ topologies.
 By Skorokhod space, we mean the space of all c\`adl\`ag paths $x:[0,\infty)\rightarrow \mathbb{R}^d$, for a given dimension $d\geq 1$, which we denote by $\D_{\R^d}[0,\infty)$.
-We let $\dJ$ and $\dM$ denote a choice of metrics inducing, respectively, the J1 and M1 topology.
-For their definitions and key properties, we refer to Appendix \ref{app:J1_M1_tops}.
-Here we only stress that $\D_{\R^d}[0,\infty)$ is a Polish space when equipped with the J1 or M1 topology, and so it fits in neatly with the classical framework of probability theory.
+We let $\dJ$ and $\dM$ denote a choice of metrics inducing, respectively, the $J_1$ and $M_1$ topology on $\D_{\R^d}[0,\infty)$.
+For their precise definitions and some key properties, see Appendix \ref{app:J1_M1_tops}.
+Here we only stress that $\D_{\R^d}[0,\infty)$ is a Polish space when equipped with either of the two topologies.